Spissable/spiss.dev/content/blog/techstack-2025/index.md

 #### [TablePlus](https://tableplus.com/)
 As someone who browses databases almost every day and is a sucker for a simple, clean UI, TablePlus is the perfect database client for me.
-Aside from that, the absolute killer feature is the "Safe-Mode", which, when enabled, asks for your password (the fingerprint sensor works on Mac as well) for every written operation.
+Aside from that, the absolute killer feature is the "Safe-Mode", which, when enabled, asks for your password (the fingerprint sensor works on Mac as well) for every write operation.

 #### [Podman](https://podman.io/)